Kuchteq/MARBS/README.md

 MARBS can be run on a fresh install of Arch or Artix Linux, and provides you with a fully configured diving-board for work or more customization.

+## Why MARBS
+- Modern - uses Wayland and the native apps made for it.
+- Tight tool integration and seamlessness.
+MARBS calls itself a meta-desktop environment due to how various programs integrate with each other.
+From the way the LF file manager is baked into nvim to having that same LF as an actual file picker/saver within your browser and apps that support (xdg-desktop-portals).There are many of those integrations throughout the environment.
+- Dynamic dark/light mode toggle for the apps that support it.
+- Help getting started with documentation and tutorial videos at [marbs.kuchta.dev](https://marbs.kuchta.dev)

 ## Customization

 By default, MARBS uses the programs [here in progs.csv](static/progs.csv) and installs